Junior Witter: Comeback

 Following the Bradley defeat Witter returned to the ring on 8 November 2008 and scored a third-round knockout of Argentinian Victor Hugo Castro.
 He knocked his opponent down in the second but was unable to finish it due to the bell instead finishing the fight early in the following round.
 Witter was then given the chance to fight for his old WBC title when in May 2009, Timothy Bradley was stripped of the belt for choosing not to fight his mandatory challenger Devon Alexander.
 This handed Witter an opportunity to fight Alexander for the now vacant belt.
 The contest took place in California on 1 August 2009 with Alexander proving too strong for the former champion with Witter, claiming an elbow injury in round four, having to retire at the end of round eight.
 The injury meant that Witter did not fight again til 19 February 2011, a year and a half since the loss to Alexander.
 The fight, this time in Ontario, Canada, resulted in another loss for Witter as he was beaten over 10 rounds by Romanian boxer Victor Puiu for the WBC International silver welterweight title.
 On 7 June 2011, Witter entered the welterweight version of the Prizefighter tournament at the York Hall in London and defeated Nathan Graham and Kevin McIntyre on the way to the final.
 In the final, Witter lost a majority points decision to Moroccan born fighter Yassine El maachi.

 On 16 November 2013, Witter faced Albanian upcoming boxer Timo Schwarzkopf.
 He lost by majority decision.

 Personal life

-Witter trained at the Bradford Police Boys amateur boxing club, as an amateur boxer he represented England and captained a England school's team.